Hammond24/cs3210_lab/instructions/lab2.md

 git checkout lab2
 ```

+## Background

+The default xv6 virtual memory system naively allocates a physical page per
+data-page addressable by user-space processes.
+This results in poor performance
+through two primary metrics: 1) physical pages may be allocated and never used,
+wasting memory 2) user-accessible physical pages must be either copied from
+other pages (on fork) or zeroed (on allocation), even though they may never be
+used.
+This is highly inefficient, and no modern operating systems eagerly
+allocate memory.

+Instead, modern OS's rely on lazy allocation, allocating physical space for
+virtual memory addresses only when needed.
+They use two techniques we'll
+concern ourselves with for this lab: copy-on-write forking, and lazy zero
+initialization.

+Copy-on-write forking leverages the fact that on fork both the parent and child
+have logically equivalent address spaces.
+In fact, their address spaces only
+diverge when either the parent or the child write to memory.
+This means the
+parent and child can share physical data pages, until either writes to memory.

+Lazy zeroing of pages helps reduce the costs of memory allocation, and accessing
+zeroed pages.
+When new memory is allocated by the kernel (e.g. through `sbrk`),
+that data contained in that memory must logically be zero.
+(There is a huge
+issue if the data isn't zeroed, can you think it?)
+However, just because the
+user-space as allocated a page, that doesn't mean they need a true physical
+page.
+If a given data page is never accessed by the process, or only read, the
+kernel need not allocate a unique page for it.
+Instead, the kernel may point
+all logically zero-filled user-space pages to a single zero-initialized physical
+page, only allocating a unique physical page when the address is written to.

+In this lab, you will build those two optimizations, as specified below.

+## High-Level Notes

+This lab is strictly about optimization.
+You will not be adding any new
+user-facing functionality.
+In fact, for this lab you are *required* to maintain
+binary compatibility with the baseline xv6 kernel provided to you.
+That is, any
+binary that could run on the original xv6 must be able to run unmodified on new
+xv6 kernel.

+This lab is intended to test and develop your knowledge of lazy allocation.
+As
+a guiding principle, you should aim to **reduce the overall costs of virtual
+memory management**.
+This means you should aim to *minimize unneeded page
+copies and page zeros*, and *minimize interrupts*.
+Note, that page copies
+cost more than page-zeros, and cost an order-of-magnitude more than an
+interrupt.
+Given the option, you should prefer a page zero to a page copy, and
+an interrupt to either.
+You should also minimize interrupts, as an interrupt on
+every memory access would result in very poor performance.

 ## Part 1 - Copy-on-write forking

 When xv6 forks a new process, it clones the parent's entire address space,